What’s Happened Since the 2018 Farm Bill?

 Our company and several other longstanding CBD manufacturers continue to prioritize customer safety over all other objectives.
 Bluebird does not make medical claims about its products in any circumstances and has long led the industry in quality and transparency.
 We were the first company to introduce a batch database allowing the public to view third-party lab tests on each and every single product that leaves our facility.

 Likewise, our in-house laboratory has been certified compliant under current Good Manufacturing Practices (cGMP) since November of 2018.
-We were also the first CBD company to receive its Glyphosate Residue Free certification from The Detox Project and one of the first 13 hemp companies to be certified under the U.S. Hemp Authority program.
+We were also one of the first 13 hemp companies to be certified under the U.S. Hemp Authority program.
 Most recently, we became one of the first CBD companies in the world to become a Certified B Corporation®.

 Despite the FDA’s comments and additional warning letters, it is also clear that the FDA realizes the significant market for products with CBD and hemp and is continuing to investigate the issues so that it can properly regulate such products and ensure the safety of consumers.